Mental Health And The Use of Technology

 The flexibility of telehealth therapy overcomes two major roadblocks to people seeking therapy services: access and stigma.
 Teletherapy includes video conferencing, phone sessions, and text messaging assistance from psychiatrists or mental health counselors.

 These services are accessible to anyone with phone or internet services and alleviate any potential stigma associated with visiting a mental health professional’s office.
 Coronavirus brought these apps into the mainstream, and they won’t be fading away.
-Here are a couple of the top players in the space.
+Taking into consideration that this new technology frontier involves a lot of uncertainty regarding mental health technology industry regulations and app effectiveness, we will now briefly highlight some of the top players in the space.

 Not feeling a connection with your therapist?
 Talkspace makes it easy to switch to a different licensed therapist within their network.
-Plans are also available for businesses, health plan providers, and schools.
+They push for flexibility across all levels and journeys, from helping patients connect with the right plan that fits their needs, to finally matching them with the right therapist and providing them with consistent and convenient access to mental healthcare solutions via the Talkspace app.
+Talkspace also offers plans for businesses, health plan providers, and schools.

 - Speech therapy